drkndl/Generative-Art/README.md

 # Generative-Art

 This repository contains my generative art scripts.
-They have been created with Processing for Python, R and pycairo.
-Note that most of the scripts may not be efficient since these are my first attempts at learning Generative Art and I am still finding the right language for me.
+They have been created with Processing for Python, R, pycairo and p5.js.
+Note that most of the scripts may not be efficient since these are my first attempts at learning Generative Art and I am still finding the right language for me (although p5.js seems best suited for the purpose so far).
 The idea for creating generative art was inspired by [Generative Art Speedrun](https://www.youtube.com/watch?v=4Se0_w0ISYk&t=1137s) by Tim Holman.

 ## Resources